Super-entropic black hole with Immirzi hair

 and an anti-symmetric tensor $q_{\mu\nu\rho}=-q_{\mu\rho\nu}$, satisfying $\tensor{q}{^{\nu}_{\mu\nu}}=0$ and $\varepsilon^{\rho\nu\sigma\mu}q_{\nu\sigma\mu}=0$.
 In terms of these quantities the torsion tensor can be written as

 Substituting this into \eqref{conn decomposition}, one can write the action in terms of $T_{\mu}$, $S_{\mu}$ and $q_{\mu\nu\rho}$, as well as the metric tensor and the scalar fields.
+In particular, the Ricci scalar and the Holst term can be decomposed as, respectively \cite{Mercuri2006,Calcagni2009}:

-Then, a straightforward computation of the equation of motion for the components of the torsion shows that there are solutions characterized by $q_{\mu\nu\rho}=0$ and
+where $\bar{R}$ and $\nabla_\mu$ are built from the Levi-Civita connection.
+Then, a straightforward computation of the equations of motion for the components of the torsion shows that there are solutions characterized by $q_{\mu\nu\rho}=0$ and